Securities and Futures Commission: Structure

 The SFC is an independent statutory body whose powers derive from the Securities and Futures Ordinance (SFO) legislation.

-The SFC is made up of a board whose members are appointed by the Chief Executive of Hong Kong for a fixed term, a majority of which must be independent Non-Executive Directors.
+The SFC is made up of a board of directors whose members are appointed by the Chief Executive of Hong Kong for a fixed term, a majority of which must be non-executive directors.
 The board is headed by the chairman also appointed by the Chief Executive of Hong Kong.

 An executive committee led by a chief executive officer (CEO) reports to the board and the board chairman and he runs the agency on a day-to-day basis; this position was created in 2006.

-The SFC is funded by levies on transactions conducted on the Stock Exchange of Hong Kong (SEHK) and the Hong Kong Futures Exchange (HKFE), as well as fees charged to market participants.
+The SFC is funded by levies on transactions conducted on the SEHK and the Hong Kong Futures Exchange (HKFE), as well as fees charged to market participants.